Rahman971/Auto-Ticket-Classification-using-Flow-Designer/Activity-1-Business-Use-Case/Business-Use-Case.md

 - IT Helpdesk Staff
 - System Administrators

+## 7. Business Process

+The proposed ticket classification process will follow these steps:

+1. A student or teacher submits an IT support request.
+2. A ticket is created in the system.
+3. The issue description is analyzed by the automated flow.
+4. The appropriate Category is identified.
+5. The corresponding Subcategory is selected using dependent choice logic.
+6. The ticket information is stored in a standardized format.
+7. An automated email notification is sent to the caller.
+8. The IT Helpdesk can continue processing the classified ticket.

+## 8. Expected Benefits

+The proposed solution is expected to provide the following benefits:

+- Reduction in manual classification effort.
+- Faster ticket processing.
+- Consistent Category and Subcategory assignment.
+- Reduction in classification errors.
+- Automated communication with callers.
+- Better organization of ticket information.
+- Easier maintenance of the classification process.
+- Improved scalability when ticket volume increases.

-## 7. Expected Outcome
+## 9. Expected Outcome

-The automated classification process will help the IT Helpdesk reduce manual work, classify tickets consistently, and provide faster support to students and teachers.
+The automated classification process will help the school IT Helpdesk handle support requests more efficiently.

+By using ServiceNow Flow Designer, tickets can be classified automatically based on their issue descriptions, while Category and Subcategory are assigned consistently.
+Automated email notifications will also improve communication with students and teachers.

-## 8. Conclusion
+## 10. Conclusion

-Auto Ticket Classification using Flow Designer provides an automated approach for handling IT support tickets.
-By reducing manual classification and improving consistency, the solution can make the school IT Helpdesk process more efficient and scalable.
+Auto Ticket Classification using Flow Designer provides an automated approach to managing IT support tickets.

+The solution reduces repetitive manual work, improves ticket classification consistency, supports automated notifications, and provides a structured process that can be maintained and scaled in the future.